Also known as Environmental Scanning Analysis.

 Example

 The following example uses a four-field matrix to present the outcome of a PEST analysis for an organization.
-Note that the green light indicates an opportunity while the red light indicates a threat.
+Note that green indicators signify opportunities while red indicators signify threats.

 Other Formats